merlinthemagic/MTM-Async/Docs/Parallel/README.md

 ##### Notes:

 There is a channel dedicated to management for each Thread, you can use it to communicate with each thread directly.
-This is not a Parallel requirement, but it allows direct communication to the thread if needed, I use it to pass management data to workers outside the event loops.
+This is not a Parallel requirement, but i found it useful in sending new jobs to a thread.

 Main sending to Thread:

 ```
-$data		= "Information i need to give thread";
+$data		= "Information about a new job i want to give directly to a specific thread";
 $chanObj	= $threadObj->getChannel();
 $chanObj->setData($data);
 ```